cwinters/cwinters.github.io/now/index.md

 __Life__

 * We got a dog!
-[Rosie](https://www.instagram.com/p/CYxci6yt13l/) is a Golden Retriever and is a year oldold.
-She's very smart, loves people, and also enjoys eating anything that will fit in her mouth -- garbage, cardboard, cat poop, etc.
+[Rosie](https://www.instagram.com/p/CYxci6yt13l/) is a Golden Retriever and is just over a year old.
+She's very smart, loves people, and also enjoys eating anything that will fit in her mouth -- garbage, rocks, cardboard, cat poop, etc.
 * I got a [new bike](https://surlybikes.com/bikes/midnight_special) last year from excellent local bike shop [Thick Bikes](https://thickbikes.com/) and am super happy with it so far.
 The last bike I got was in 2006, hopefully